Humbugs/Humbugs.github.io/_products/pontefract-cakes.md

 height:
 depth:
 weight:
-meta_description: Pontefract cakes only £1.00/100g.
+meta_description: 'Pontefract cakes only Ãº1.00/100g.
 Traditional sweets and more at Humbugs Confectionery  Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Liquorice, Traditional]
 flavour: [Aniseed]